 From the Dashboard you can access everything you need, from lists to campaigns to reports to account management.
 Every box in your dashboard can be reordered or deleted as you wish: there’s no fixed visualization. eMailChef guides you through every procedure with an intelligent and prompt copy, even those parts of your campaign you haven’t yet used.

 eMailChef looks like a typical email marketing service of choice: it offers you the ability to manage mailing lists, send email campaigns and analyze their performance over time, create templates for campaigns, build registration forms and set automatic emails that are triggered only by specific actions or conditions.
-Since eMailChef has just launched, this is an outstanding set of features.
-Pro users can prove themselves with autoresponders andto automate communications in few steps.
+Pro users can prove themselves with autoresponders and automate communications in few steps.
 You can target autoresponders to segments, instead of lists only.

 The lists segmentation feature stands out for ease of use.
 We appreciated all the steps eMailChef took to make sure every user complies with the CAN-SPAM Act.
 They’re just complying with US and EU regulations, but they’re doing it proactively and timely, and we like it very much.

-eMailChef’s support comes in the form of the usual knowledge-base and FAQ, and it’s very thorough.
+eMailChef’s support comes in the form of multi-lingual knowledge-base and FAQs and it’s very thorough.
 Like its competitors, eMailChef fills the site with how-to guides and tips for a better email creation.
 Support tickets are also in place.
-A “Notification Area” portlet is now available on the dashboard that provides updates on the service performances.
+A “News & Updates” is available on the Dashboard and provides updates on the service performances.